 Extra little tricks

 Every vehicle is programmed differently, and they all have little hidden tricks and features that can help out in a sticky situation.
-For example, my Defender has the world’s dodgiest fuel gauge, which means I’ve run out of fuel a couple of times.
+For example, our Defender has the world’s dodgiest fuel gauge, which means we’ve run out of fuel a couple of times.
 To prime the fuel system and purge air out on a TD5-powered Land Rover, turn your key to ignition and pump the accelerator pedal five times.
 This will get the fuel pump to run through five 30-second priming cycles for you, without you having to touch a spanner.

 Pro Tip: Get reading!
 Look at your owner’s manual, and source a workshop manual as well.
 Beyond that, Internet forums for specific makes and models can be a trove of information if taken with a grain of salt (actually, make that a good pinch).